exuanbo/ts-standardx/README.md

 ## 🛠 Editor extension

 Install the official `eslint` extension, then add an ESLint configuration file in the project root directory as example below.
-Your overrides will be [deeply merged](https://github.com/exuanbo/standard-engine-ts/blob/main/src/utils.ts#L83) into the default `.eslintrc.js` (See [eslintrc.ts](#eslintrcts)).
+Your overrides will be [deeply merged](https://github.com/exuanbo/standard-engine-ts/blob/main/src/utils.ts#L83) into the default `.eslintrc.js`

 ```js
 // .eslintrc.js